Random neural networks for rough volatility: Convergence analysis

 To prove Theorem~\ref{thm:convergence}, the following bounds on the derivatives are key. \begin{lemma} Let $\Psi_K(\cdot; \Theta)\in\RWNN^{\relu}_K$ and $(X^\pi_{t_i}, V^\pi_{t_i})_{i}$ denote the discretised versions of~\eqref{eq:logprocess} over the partition~$\pi$, then there exist $L_1, L_2 > 0$ such that, for all $i\in\{0,\dots,N-1\}$,

 \end{lemma} \begin{proof} We start with the first derivative.
 For all $x,y\in\RR^d$,

 since $\relu$ is $1$-Lipschitz.
 The estimator $\Theta$ has an explicit form~\eqref{eq:betaestimator} and its norm is finite, therefore $\Psi_K(\cdot; \Theta)$ is globally Lipschitz and its first derivative is bounded by $L_1>0$.
 Next, without loss of generality, we can set $\Am=\Imat$ and $\bm=0$, since their support is bounded.
-As in Section~\ref{sec:RWNNderivatives}, for the component $j\in\{1,\dots,m\}$,
+As in~\eqref{eq:SecondDiff} for $j\in\{1,\dots,m\}$,

 since $\Delta^{B}_{i}\sim\Nn(0, \Deli)$ and $\boldsymbol p_\Nn$ is the Gaussian density applied component-wise.
 Since the weights are sampled on a compact and $\|\Theta\|$ is finite, then there exists $C>0$ such that